pyastroNS/astroNS/README.md

 make html
 ```
 The first line removes all documentation to make sure no errors occur when generating the HTML. the second line
-generates teh HTML pages and add all the documentation from the python files.
+generates the HTML pages and add all the documentation from the python files.